 Puberty occurs at the age of 8-10 months in the Apistogramma fish.
 By this time, Puberty differences begin to appear.

-Males are larger than females, their color is brighter.
-The rays on the caudal and dorsal fins are more elongated and sharp.
+Males are larger than females, their color is brighter, and the rays on the caudal and dorsal fins are more elongated and sharp.

 The closer to spawning, the more saturated the color becomes in males.

 Since fish most often lives in harems, one male can fertilize several females at once.
-Therefore, it is very important in this case that each female has her shelter.
-To give her privacy, you can decorate the area with plants and pebbles.
-The male fish becomes vibrant and starts flashing its colored fins to attract the female fish.
-Once the female fish chooses her mate, she allows fertilizing her eggs.
+It is very important in this case that each female has her shelter.

 The female lays eggs in one of the shelters and one female can lay up to 80 eggs.
 Cockatoo Apistogramma has a well-developed parental instinct, and there is a separation of duties: the female looks after the eggs and the male protects the territory.